 Whether the project is a new building or major renovation, sustainability is an increasingly important factor in decision-making.
-Whole-building life cycle assessment (LCA) makes it possible to look at all phases of a building, from material extraction through construction to decommissioning and, when possible, recycling into a ‘new’ useful material.
+Whole-building life cycle assessment (LCA) makes it possible to look at all phases of a building, from material extraction through construction to decommissioning.

 The U.S. construction industry is shifting perspectives from traditional building toward a green, more sustainable design sensibility.
 This approach includes building concrete structures that will last an appropriate lifespan with minimal maintenance and repairs—and this necessitates careful attention paid to the waterproofing strategies chosen.